Skip to main content

 Example Scenario

 Let's say you have $1000 in your Atlas Deposit Account, your payroll credit is $200, and your flex credit is $35.
-Your maximum Spend Power is $1000 + $200 + $35 = $1235.
-If you have a $300 pending balance, your maximum Spend Power is still $1235 but your Spend Power (the amount you have available to spend) is $1235 - $300 = $935.
+Your Spend Power is $1000 + $200 + $35 = $1235.
+If you have a $300 pending balance, your Spend Power is still $1235 but your Available to Spend is $1235 - $300 = $935.

 Did this answer your question?